Sperm, Egg and Embryo Donation in NY and NJ: What to Know

 If you choose to have a child through egg, sperm or embryo donation, the medical process is complicated enough on its own, but there are also some important legal considerations you should be aware of.

-Until recently, New York and New Jersey law was very limited in the protection afforded participants in third-party assisted.
+Until recently, New York and New Jersey law was very limited in the protection afforded participants in third-party assisted reproduction.
 Recent advances in both the caselaw and statutory law now provide much needed security to the legal relationship between intended parents and their children.

 SPERM AND EGG DONATION